chippyash/Builder-Pattern/docs/Test-Contract.md

 *  Build will return value if build succeeds
 *  Build will throw exception if build fails
 *  Setting a modifier will set the modifier
-*  Setting a modifier will propagate to builders if they are modifiable
 *  Calling modify will return an empty zend event response collection if modifier not set
 *  Calling modify will return a zend event response collection if modifier set
 *  Can add modifications